 Beyond Waterloo is a two-player strategic level simulation of the Napoleonic Campaign of 1815.
 Players take the sides of France or its opponents, a coalition of Allies.
 In its long form the game opens with Napoleon's arrival at Paris following his return from Elba.
 It encompasses his efforts to restore France to a war footing, the Allies' struggle to revive their anti-French coalition, and the military operations that ensue.
 Beyond Waterloo is played on a map that includes France plus relevant portions of the Low Countries, Germany, Switzerland, and Italy.
-Where most games on this period focus in on the famous Battle of Waterloo, Beyond Waterloo takes in the full scope of the politicomilitary possibilities inherent in the 1815 situation.
+Where most games on this period focus on the famous Battle of Waterloo, Beyond Waterloo takes in the full scope of the politico-military possibilities inherent in the 1815 situation.
 The Allies must re-defeat Napoleon.
 The French must avoid that outcome.
+The game also provides scenarios for a Bourbon restoration attempt ("Louis XVIII's Dream") and an optimal imperial approach ("Napoleon's Dream").